 Students registered with the University who have International Status (i.e., those paying foreign fees) are given a 2-year guarantee, as determined by registration information.
 This guarantee does not apply to students from outside of Toronto, Ontario, or Canada if they are paying domestic fees.

 Can I smoke in residence?

-Trinity College residences are strictly non-smoking buildings.
-This is for both health and safety reasons
+Trinity College residences are strictly non-smoking buildings, for health, safety and legal reasons.

 Is it possible for me to visit the College before I arrive in September?

 Yes.
 Please contact the Office of the Dean of Students.
 We are happy to arrange a tour for you.
-Please allow us at least three business days notice.
+Please give us notice of approximately a week to arrange a guide.
 Tours of the College can be arranged by telephone.
 Contact the Dean of Students' Office at 416-978-3612 or email@example.com to arrange for a tour of Trinity College.